Mdeva23/CMPG-323-Overview-38436272/README.md

 ## GitHub Project

-Our GitHub Project is organized using a Kanban board to manage tasks, sprints, and milestones effectively.
+My GitHub Project is organized using a Kanban board to manage tasks, sprints, and milestones effectively.
 This helps in tracking progress and ensuring timely completion of tasks.
-You can view the project [here](#).

 ## Contribution Guidelines